XtremeOwnage/AnsibleInventoryBuilder/docs/building-inventory.md

 │   │   │   ├── host3.yaml                        # Creates host3 under 'rke' and sets its variables
 │   │   │   └── host4.yaml                        # Creates host4 under 'rke' and sets its variables
 │   │   ├── vars/                                 # Folder for variables specific to the 'rke' group
+│   │   │   ├── network-config.yaml               # Network configuration for 'rke'
-│   │   │   ├── specific.yaml                     # Specific variables for 'rke'
+│   │   │   ├── security-settings.yaml            # Security settings for 'rke'
-│   │   │   └── general.yaml                      # General variables for 'rke'
+│   │   │   └── application-settings.yaml         # Application-specific settings for 'rke'
 │   │   └── groups/                               # Folder for child groups under 'rke'
 │   │       ├── child-group1.yaml                 # Creates child-group1 under 'rke' and sets its variables
 │   │       ├── child-group2.yaml                 # Creates child-group2 under 'rke' and sets its variables